 Mix the first 4 ingredients in a shaker with ice, and shake vigorously for a few minutes.
 Strain mixture into a highball glass or a martini glass (the foam from the egg whites should be thick on top).
 Sprinkle a few drops of bitters over the foam.

-A cousin of the “Bellini” cocktail, this is a lovely and less alcoholic option for the New Year, as it does not contain hard liquor.
+A cousin of the “Bellini” cocktail, this is a lovely, festive option for the New Year, and it is a staple at TIK get togethers!

 - 2 oz.
 Prosecco (or another sparkling wine like champagne or Cava)